 In 2013, I become a foster parent to one of the children of my former colleague, as her daughter needed a better life than what was being provided.
 As of March 2014, I start working for Microbytes because of my passion for gaming and technology, it, also, provided extra income to take care of my foster child, and allowed me to work on a project with her related to computers.

 After the closure of computer store, I worked at, I quickly moved to streaming on Twitch as an extension of my technology podcast, as well as, to entertain others.
 It has provided me a new route for goals and experience allowing myself to interact with people in real time as oppose to just replying to comments on YouTube videos.
-I continue to stream on Twitch to this day, to which I will soon achieve my goal of Twitch Affiliate, and I continue to be a YouTube Partner and continue to publish weekly episodes of TQA Weekly.
+I continue to stream on Twitch to this day, to which I achieved my goal of Twitch Affiliate, and I continue to be a YouTube Partner and continue to publish weekly episodes of TQA Weekly to this day.